-Read and discuss the pupil Acceptable Use Agreement with their daughter and sign at thse start of each academic year.
-Parents and carers are invited to attend school-hosted online safety briefings.
+Parents/carers are expected to read and discuss the pupil Acceptable Use Agreement with their daughter and sign at the start of each academic year.
+Parents and carers are invited to attend online safety training organised by the school and receive updates via school communication.
+Parents will be informed if their daughter is in breach of the agreement or if their daughter is involved in a cyberbullying related incident.